kubernetes/community/contributors/guide/issue-triage.md

 Keep in mind that these commands must be on their own lines, and at the front of the comment.

-## Define priority

-We use GitHub issue labels for prioritization.
-The absence of a priority label means the bug has not been reviewed and prioritized yet.

-We try to apply these priority labels consistently across the entire project, but if you notice an issue that you believe to be incorrectly prioritized, please do let us know and we will evaluate your counter-proposal.

-- **priority/critical-urgent**: Must be actively worked on as someone's top priority right now.
-Stuff is burning.
-If it's not being actively worked on, someone is expected to drop what they're doing immediately to work on it.
-Team leaders are responsible for making sure that all the issues, labeled with this priority, in their area are being actively worked on.
-Examples include user-visible bugs in core features, broken builds or tests and critical security issues.

-- **priority/important-soon**: Must be staffed and worked on either currently, or very soon, ideally in time for the next release.

-- **priority/important-longterm**: Important over the long term, but may not be currently staffed and/or may require multiple releases to complete.

-- **priority/backlog**: There appears to be general agreement that this would be good to have, but we may not have anyone available to work on it right now or in the immediate future.
-Community contributions would be most welcome in the meantime (although it might take a while to get them reviewed if reviewers are fully occupied with higher priority issues, for example immediately before a release).

-- **priority/awaiting-more-evidence**: Possibly useful, but not yet enough support to actually get it done.
-These are mostly place-holders for potentially good ideas, so that they don't get completely forgotten, and can be referenced /deduped every time they come up.

 ## Set ownership
 If you are not sure of who should own an issue, defer to the SIG label only.
 If you feel the issue should warrant a notification, you can ping a team with an @ mention, in this format, `@kubernetes/sig-<group-name>-<group-suffix>`.